What is the Cornea?

 - DSEK.
 Descemets stripping endothelial keratoplasty (DSEK) is a procedure in which only two small incisions are needed to remove the diseases endothelium.
 Once the donor tissue is inserted, patients will have a stronger cornea and quicker recovery time.

-Since there are many ways to treat and diagnose the cornea, it is best to schedule a consultation with any of our Jacksonville offices.
+Since there are many ways to treat and diagnose the cornea, it is best to schedule a consultation with any of our area offices in the Jacksonville, St. Johns and St. Augustine areas.